 Special Interests and Halls of Fame

 The topics that Special Interest museums can represent is limitless.
 You just need to keep your eyes open to anything that piques your interest.
-I have several fellow bloggers who base their road trips around the “world’s oddest, largest, smallest, etc”.

 - National Quilt Museum in Paducah, KY.
 Paducah is a quaint river town that hosts one of the largest Quilt Conventions every year.
 It is a beautiful museum if you enjoy quilts.